devsecopsbiz/cookbook/README.md

         ![](img/RemoveArtifact.png)

     10. Now, add the `SmartHotel_Petchecker-Web` build artifact.
-This will make sure we're using the artifact comming from the build we've created before.
+This will make sure we're using the artifact coming from the build we've created before.

         ![](img/AddArtifact.png)